Westminster Chorus: Continued growth and record scores (2010–2019)

-Recent activities and fifth championship (2020–2024)
+Recent activities and fifth championship (2020–)

 Due to the COVID-19 pandemic, no international contests were held in 2020 or 2021.
 In 2024, under new director Dr. Dan Wessler, Westminster returned to win its fifth International Chorus Championship in Cleveland, Ohio.

+On March 6, 2026, Westminster performed at the American Choral Directors Association's Western Region Conference in San Jose, California.
+The same month, the chorus also completed a European tour with stops in Stockholm, Sweden, performing with Zero8, Munich, Germany, performing with Herrenbesuch, The Hague, Netherlands, performing with Mixed Nuts, ending with a performance as the guest ensemble at the Barbershop in Germany Barbershop Music Festival in Wuppertal, Germany.

 Repertoire and style

 While rooted in traditional barbershop harmony, Westminster is known for its diverse musical selections, which include classical works, musical theatre pieces, and contemporary a cappella.
 Performances are often noted for their vocal precision, choreographed movement, and emotional engagement.

+Quartets

+Members of Westminster Chorus have also participated in various Barbershop quartets, including OC Times (International Quartet Champions, 2008), Masterpiece (International Quartet Champions, 2013), The Newfangled Four (Next Generation Barbershop Varsity Quartet Champions, 2013), The Vagrants (Next Generation Barbershop Varsity Quartet Champions, 2009), and Flightline (Next Generation Barbershop Varsity Quartet Champions, 2017).

 Honors and impact

-The chorus has played a major role in revitalizing youth interest in barbershop singing.
-It has also appeared at major choral events such as the American Choral Directors Association national conference, and continues to perform at international festivals, youth outreach events, and barbershop shows.
+The chorus has played a role in revitalizing youth interest in barbershop singing.
+It has also appeared at choral events such as the American Choral Directors Association national conference, and continues to perform at international festivals, youth outreach events, and barbershop shows.

+Barbershop Harmony Society International Chorus Champions

+Westminster Chorus is a five-time gold medal winner of the Barbershop Harmony Society International Chorus Championship in 2007, 2010, 2015, 2019 and 2024.